 - a.
 Parking and side walk lighting must be provided. - b.
 All roads and parking areas are to be asphalt or concrete paved. - c.
 Curbing is required for all roads and parking areas throughout the development site. - d.
 Parking areas must be located on the development site. - e.
+Development sign at all property entrances designed with brick or stone columns with lighting to be consistent with the design and appearance of the residential buildings.
+Affixed with a Fair Housing logo.
+Does not apply to single family scattered sites.

+- f.
 All sidewalks and walkways shall be a minimum of 48" in width, must be made of concrete, and must comply with the following requirements: - i.
 Provide access to all parking spaces, front entryway doors, amenities, driveways and leasing office. - ii.
 Sidewalks may not exceed a 2% cross slope regardless of where located.
 Provide a non-skid finish to all walkways. - iii.
 Switchbacks are not permitted from handicap parking spaces or access aisles to building entrance in new construction projects. - iv.
 Be ADA accessible and compliant as required within the development with clearly marked ramps, crosswalks, signage, etc. in accordance with ADA regulations. - v.
 The developments sidewalks must join the local existing sidewalks if they exist.